-Paragraph Requirement Section of this Report on Compliance Assessment s rt 2.10.15 The applicant should have considered the following factors: Height, position, insulation and protection (electrical or mechanical as appropriate) measures subject to ensuring compliance with the Electricity Safety, Quality and Continuity Regulations 2002.
-2.12 and 5.2 The proposed overhead lines have been designed to comply with the statutory requirements of the Electricity Safety, Quality and Continuity Regulations 2002.
+Paragraph Requirement Section of this Report Compliance Assessment 2.10.11 The Government has developed with industry a voluntary Code of Practice, 'Optimum Phasing of high voltage double-circuit Power Lines - A Voluntary Code of Practice', published in February 2011 (Ref.7) that defines the circumstances where industry can and will optimally phase lines with a voltage of 132kV and above.
+Applicant should demonstrate compliance with this.
+6.2 The overhead lines have been designed in compliance with the policy on optimum phasing as specified in the Code of Practice on Optimum Phasing, as demonstrated in this report.
+2.10.14 The diagram at the end of Section 2.10 shows a basic decision tree for dealing with EMFs from overhead power lines to which the determining authority can refer.
+2.2 at Figure 1 This decision tree has been replicated at Figure 1 and forms the basis for the assessment of EMFs from the KTR Project.
+2.10.15 The applicant should have considered the following factors: - Height, position, insulation and protection (electrical or mechanical as appropriate) measures subject to ensuring compliance with the Electricity Safety, Quality and Continuity Regulations 2002.
+2.12 and 6.2 The proposed overhead lines have been designed to comply with the statutory requirements of the Electricity Safety, Quality and Continuity Regulations 2002.
 EMF requirements can, for some designs of overhead line, result in conductor clearances to ground (one of the requirements of these regulations) being increased but never reduced compared to the requirements of the Electricity Safety, Quality and Continuity Regulations 2002.
 The minimum conductor clearance information provided in this report demonstrates this compliance.

-That optimal phasing of high voltage overhead power lines is introduced wherever possible and practicable in accordance with the Code of Practice to minimise effects of EMFs.
-5.2 The overhead lines have been designed in line with the policy on optimum phasing as specified in the Code of Practice on Optimum Phasing.
+Paragraph Requirement Section of this Report Compliance Assessment That optimal phasing of high voltage overhead power lines is introduced wherever possible and practicable in accordance with the Code of Practice to minimise effects of EMFs.
+6.2 The overhead lines have been designed in line with the policy on optimum phasing as specified in the Code of Practice on Optimum Phasing.
 Any new advice emerging from the Department of Health relating to Government policy for EMF exposure guidelines.
-2.6 This has been considered in the policy and legislation section of the current report, section Error!
-Reference source not found. , and all current advice has been used for the assessment.
+2.6 This has been considered in the policy and legislation section of the current report, section 2, and all current advice has been used for the assessment.
 The assessment has been carried out against the current Government recommended EMF exposure guidelines and policies.
 Where it can be shown that the lines will comply with the current public exposure guidelines and the policy on phasing, no further mitigation should be necessary.
-5 This report shows that the Project would be compliant with the current public exposure guidelines of ICNIRP 1998 and the policy on phasing using the principles in the Codes of Practice on Compliance and Optimum Phasing.
+6 This report shows that the KTR Project would be compliant with the current public exposure guidelines of ICNIRP 1998 and the policy on phasing using the principles in the Codes of Practice on Compliance and Optimum Phasing.

 - 2.2.2 As summarised above, the UK Government has set out clear policies on control of EMF exposures in general.
-NPS EN-5 (Ref.1) gives clear guidance on the EMF requirements of all electricity infrastructure projects. - 2.2.3 A simplified route map for dealing with EMFs is provided in NPS EN-5 and is reproduced in Figure 1 (Simplified Route Map for Dealing with EMFs; Reproduced from NPS EN-5, page 23).
+NPS EN-5 (Ref.1) gives clear guidance on the EMF requirements of all electricity infrastructure projects. - 2.2.3 A simplified route map for dealing with EMFs is provided in NPS EN-5 and is reproduced in Figure 1: Simplified Route Map for Dealing with EMFs)Figure 1.